epolewski/EricLLM/README.md

                         Sets max_input_len
   --gpu_split GPU_SPLIT
+                        Sets array gpu_split and accepts input like 16,24 --stop_character STOP_CHARACTER
+                        Set the stop character such as </s>
-                        Sets array gpu_split and accepts input like 16,24 --gpu_balance         Balance workers on GPUs to maximize throughput.
-Make sure --gpu_split is set to the full memory of all cards.
+  --gpu_balance         Balance workers on GPUs to maximize throughput.
+Make sure --gpu_split is set to the full
+                        memory of all cards.
   --max_prompts MAX_PROMPTS
                         Max prompts to process at once --timeout TIMEOUT     Sets timeout
   --alpha_value ALPHA_VALUE
                         Sets alpha_value
-  --embiggen EMBIGGEN
-                        Duplicates some attention layers this many times to make larger frankenmodels dynamically.
-May increase cromulence on benchmarks.
   --compress_pos_emb COMPRESS_POS_EMB
                         Sets compress_pos_emb
+  --embiggen embiggen   Duplicates some attention layers this many times to make larger frankenmodels dynamically.
+May
+                        increase cromulence on benchmarks.
   --num_experts NUM_EXPERTS
-                        Number of experts in a model like Mixtral (not implemented yet) --cache_8bit CACHE_8BIT
-                        Use 8 bit cache (not implemented) --num_workers NUM_WORKERS
+                        Number of experts in a model like Mixtral (not implemented yet) --cache_8bit          Use 8 bit cache (seems to work now) --num_workers NUM_WORKERS
-                        Number of worker processes to use
+                        Number of worker processes to use --managed MANAGED     Enables online management of this server. (default: https://default-config-api.com/config) --engine ENGINE       Choose the underlying engine of this server.
+Supports vLLM and ExLlamaV2 in quotes (default:
+                        ExLlamaV2)
+  --encode_special      Encode special tokens --decode_special      Decode special tokens
 ```

 ## About